hanskimero/Talouden-seuranta/README.md

 # Talouden-seuranta

 ## Purpose
-This web-app allowa user to track personal income and cost, and follow up the balance.
+This web-app allows user to track personal income and cost, and follow up the balance.
+The user-interface is in finnish only.

 # Technologies
 React, node, typescript and MUI